 If this is known at the time of the proposal, the PI should be notified that there may be special withholding taxes.

-♦ Confirm that hourly pay is reasonable given University regulations.
+♦ Confirm with Human Resources or Payroll that hourly pay is in compliance with University pay rates.

-♦ Cost of living increase of 3-4% can, and oftentimes, should be built into a multi-year grant.
+♦ Cost of living increase of 3-4% should be built into a multi-year grant.

 Individuals paid from the grant only get this increase in years that University paid employees get a pay increase.